 Our community seeks to be a place where every individual is treated with sensitivity and respect.
-The School will not tolerate any type of harassment of an individual for any reason, including but not limited to ethnic or religious background, gender, sexual orientation, or race.
-Any member of the Long Trail School community whose actions or statements amount to harassment or intimidation of others will be subject to appropriate disciplinary action.
-The School has adopted the Vermont Department of Education model policy on harassment.
-A copy of this policy may be obtained from the Receptionist or online through the Vermont Department of Education’s website.
+Respecting the rights of others is expected.
+The school will not tolerate any type of bullying or harassment of an individual for any reason, including but not limited to ethnic or religious background, gender, sexual orientation, or race.
+Any member of the Long Trail School community whose actions or statements amount to bullying, harassment or intimidation of others will be subject to appropriate disciplinary action.
+The school has adopted the Vermont Department of Education model policy on harassment.
+A copy of this policy may be obtained from the receptionist or online through the Vermont Department of Education’s website.

-Use of epithets, slurs, or insults about a person’s race, religion, color, national origin, marital status, disability, sex, sexual orientation, or gender identity
+~ use of epithets, slurs, or insults about a person’s race, religion, color, ~ national origin, marital status, disability, sex, sexual orientation, or gender identity;

-Taunts on manner of speech, behaviors, or customs
+~ taunts on manner of speech, behaviors, or customs.

 Students, faculty and parents/guardians may report complaints of bullying or harassment to any LTS employee, which will then be reported to the Dean of Students.

 The possession, storage or use of a weapon poses an unacceptable risk to the health and safety of all community members.
 Possession of weapons or imitation weapons that would lead an observer to reasonably believe that there is a weapon on campus is a violation of school rules and state laws.
 Any items prohibited by law or by school regulation will be confiscated and disciplinary action may be taken.